awslabs/amazon-redshift-utils/src/SyntheticMixedBenchmark/README.md

     Create 2 Redshift clusters with different configurations, one as a baseline and one as target

-* We have used this to assess the performance between Manual WLM and Auto WLM, here are the WLM configurations we have used:
+* We have used these WLM configurations to assess the performance between Manual WLM and Auto WLM:

 ### Manual Configuration